See it if You like smart plays that take focus to understand.

-Don't see it if you're easily confused.
+Don't see it if The above doesn't apply

 See it if you love classic Caryl Churchill that is well performed and staged.